nandita16gupta/BigData_tech/README.md

 * Exposes JDBC driver, CLI, Tableau
 * It has a Cassandra connector which is not in drill

+# Streaming

+How to get data from source to cluster and what to do with it when it gets there

+## Kafka

+It is a general purpose **publish/subscribe messaging system** and is not jusst for hadoop .
+* Stores all incoming messages from publishers for soem period of time and publishes them to a stream of data called topic
+* Consumers subscribe to one or more topics and receive the data
+* Kafka cluster is in the center, producers generate data and push it into the cluster and consumer apps are also linked and read this data in real time.
+Connectors are plug in modules that connect a db to kafka cluster.
+Stream processors transform data as they come in.
+* Kafka itself may be distributed among many processes on servers and consumers can also be distributed.

+## Flume (Apache)

+Built in sinks for hdfs and hbase.
+Originally madeto handle log aggregation.
+* web server > Flume agent - source,channel,sink > Hbase
+* You can have a layer of flume agents to reduce traffic or amoutn of data being written to hdfs
+* Flume is a buffer between the data and the cluster

+## Spark Streaming

+Data streams from flume or kafka are picked up by the receivers in the spark cluster and is discretized into chunks(individual RDDs).
+It's not exactly real time but it is one second chunks.
+Operations are performed on a **Dstream(Discretized stream)** which is responsible for generating RDDs for eeach time step and can produce an output at each time step too.
+We can do map, flatmap, fliter,reducebykey etc on Dstreams.
+You ca also maintain long-lived state on dstream using **windowing**(sliding window of time to make computations).

+* Intervals
+  *  Batch Interval - How often the data is captured in the dstream
+  *  Slide Interval - How often the windowed transformation is computed
+  *  Window Interval - How far back in time the window transformation goes.

+* Dataframe that never ends - DataSets

+## Apache Storm

+Storm works on individual events and not micro batchers like spark streaming.
+The stream is a tuple of data and it originiates from a **Spout** which si a source like kafka or twitter etc and is processed by **Bolts**.
+These two are connected together in a graph called **topology**.
+* Nimbus node is a single point of failure.
+* Everything goes through zookeeper which run the supersvisors that in turn run the workers.
+* Storm core - lower lever api.
+"At least once " semantics
+* Trident - high level api.
+"Exactly once" semantics
+* Usually done with java although bolts may be directed through scripts in other languages
+* Core storm offers **tumbling windows** in addtion to sliding windows
+* Kafka + Storm is a common combination

 # Install VirtualBox